Omegance: A Single Parameter for Various Granularities in Diffusion-Based Synthesis: Experiments

 \subsection{Image-to-Image Generation}

 In image-to-image tasks, prior knowledge of image composition from reference inputs or structural guidance enables the effective use of omega masks to apply Omegance selectively.
 By assigning specific $\omega$ values to targeted regions, we achieve precise control over texture richness and smoothness, enhancing details in some areas while simplifying others.
 It is worth noticing that although unselected regions are not explicitly constrained, they experience minimal changes to maintain input consistency, demonstrating the precise region-based control of our omega mask.
-In all mask notations throughout this paper, red indicates detail enhancement, and blue represents detail suppression.

-\textbf{SDEdit.} For image-to-image editing using SDEdit~\cite{meng2022sdedit}, we use off-the-shelf semantic segmentation tool SAM2~\cite{ravi2024sam2} to generate the segmentation masks for the input images, enabling the application of omega masks to specific segmentation regions.
-Results are demonstrated in Fig.~\ref{fig:sdedit}.

 \textbf{ControlNet.} Results of applying omega mask in ControlNet~\cite{zhang2023controlnet} are shown in Fig.~\ref{fig:controlnet}.
 With ControlNet control signals, we can generate default masks that specify the regions of interest.
-For pose signal, which infers the position and pose of the main character, we apply dilated convolution on the skeleton to obtain a default character mask.
-For depth signal that conveys foreground and background information, we can use continuous depth values to create smooth, depth-wise transitions in the mask.
+For the pose signal, which infers the position and pose of the main character, we apply dilated convolution on the skeleton to obtain a default character mask.
+For a depth signal that conveys foreground and background information, we can use continuous depth values to create depth-aware masks.
 Alternatively, it is always feasible to generate custom masks from user-provided strokes, allowing for more flexible and intuitive control over detail granularity.
 We use custom masks for canny signals.

-\textbf{Real Image Editing.} Omegance can also be applied spatially in real-image inversion tasks to achieve granularity editing of specific objects.
-The masks can be obtained from either segmentation tools or user-provided strokes.
-The results using ReNoise inversion~\cite{garibi2024renoise} are presented in Fig.~\ref{fig:renoise}.

-\textbf{Image Inpainting.} We further generalize the use of Omegance to image inpainting task.
-Figure~\ref{fig:inpainting} shows the results of performing image inpainting using SDXL~\cite{podell2024sdxl}.